glennyoung/codecore-notes-/week_5/rails_mailers.md

 # Rails Mailers
 [Mandrill](http://mandrill.com/) |
-In rails, malers are built into the framework.
+In rails, mailers are built into the framework.
 If you go to Gemfile.lock, you can see the gem actionmailer.
 In the app folder, there's a mailer folder right there.
 It's empty by default.
 So, the first step is to set up the mailer.

 Let's create a file called initializers/setup_mail.rb, and put the setup information inside it.
 ```ruby